Dragon8oy/electron/README.md

 # Mollusc Text Editor
-Credit to https://www.reddit.com/user/hobbit_lamp for the application's icon.
+ - Credit to [hobbit_lamp](https://www.reddit.com/user/hobbit_lamp) for the application's icon.
+ - This project has been archived, as I don't have many plans for it at the moment, maybe I'll revisit it another day :)

+# Running:
+ - `npm run start`

 # Building:
  - `npm run dist`